Sabicool/Medicine/01 Disciplines/Gastroenterology/Conditions/Abdominal Compartment Syndrome.md

 - Abdominal pressures > 35 mmHg result in compromised capillary perfusion of the intestine and bacterial translocation
 - A target abdominal perfusion pressure ≥60 mmHg has been demonstrated to improve survival
 # Measuring Intra-Abdominal Pressure
+- The intra-abdominal pressure equals the bladder pressure when the following criteria are fulfilled:
+	- End of expiration
+	- Supine
+	- Zeroed at the iliac crest in the mid-axillary line
+	- Instilation of 25 mL of saline into the bladder (1 mL/kg for children up to 25 kg, minimum of 3 mL)
+	- Measured 60 seconds after instillation to allow detrusor muscle relaxation
+	- In absence of active abdominal muscle contraction
+- Usually measured every 4 hours

 ![[intra-abdominal pressure measurement.jpg]]
 - A transducer set is attached to a side-port of the IDC